rayw000/translate-mode/README.md

 (require 'translate-mode)
 ```

-## Basic Usage
+## Usage

-* Open the translation file you are working with, and run command
+Open the translation file you are working with, and run command
 ```emacs-lisp
 (translate-select-reference-buffer)
 ```